Ben-Edwards44/PyBonsai/README.md

 Run `pybonsai --help` for useage:

-    USEAGE: pybonsai [OPTION]...
+    USEAGE pybonsai [OPTION]...

     PyBonsai procedurally generates ASCII art trees in your terminal.

     OPTIONS:
         -h, --help            display help
             --version         display version

+        -s, --seed            seed for the random number generator

-    -i, --instant        instant mode: display finished tree immediately -c, --branch-chars   string of chars randomly chosen for branches [default ~;:=] -C, --leaf-chars     string of chars randomly chosen for leaves [default &%#@] -w, --wait           time delay between drawing characters when not in instant mode [default 0] -x, --width          maximum width of the tree [default 80] -y, --height         maximum height of the tree [default 35] -t, --type           tree type: integer between 0 and 3 inclusive [default random] -s, --seed           seed for the random number generator -S, --start-len      length of the root branch [default 15] -L, --leaf-len       length of each leaf [default 4] -l, --layers         number of branch layers: more => more branches [default 8] -a, --angle          mean angle of branches to their parent, in degrees; more => more arched trees [default 40]
+        -i, --instant         instant mode: display finished tree immediately -w, --wait            time delay between drawing characters when not in instant mode [default 0]

+        -c, --branch-chars    string of chars randomly chosen for branches [default "~;:="] -C, --leaf-chars      string of chars randomly chosen for leaves [default "&%#@"]

+        -x, --width           maximum width of the tree [default 80] -y, --height          maximum height of the tree [default 35]

+        -t, --type            tree type: integer between 0 and 3 inclusive [default random] -S, --start-len       length of the root branch [default 15] -L, --leaf-len        length of each leaf [default 4] -l, --layers          number of branch layers: more => more branches [default 8] -a, --angle           mean angle of branches to their parent, in degrees; more => more arched trees [default 40]

+        -f, --fixed-window    do not allow window height to increase when tree grows off screen

 The following images demonstrate the use of the different options: